hamzeh-shaghlil/terrform-task/README.md

 ## dokcerfile

-> simple dockerfile will download the latest version of nginx-alpine and copy the html file to the defult path of nginx
+> simple dockerfile download the latest version of nginx-alpine and copy the html file to the default path of nginx